Eurogroup to discuss Greek buy-back, Cyprus

 The Greek buy-back is a key part of a debt reduction plan agreed by international institutional lenders to cut Greek debt to 124 percent of GDP in 2020 from close to 190 percent seen next year to make the debt sustainable.

 The buy-back intends to cut the debt by an amount equivalent to 11 percent of GDP, according to assumptions agreed by euro zone finance ministers on November 27.
-Given Greek GDP is about 200 billion euros (162.3 billion pounds), a 20-billion euro reduction in debt is implied.
+Given Greek GDP is about 200 billion euros, a 20-billion euro reduction in debt is implied.

 Details are not due until Monday of the buy-back scheme and of how much of the 63 billion euros of Greek debt still in private hands the euro zone and Athens want to re-purchase.